thisIsZhy/zhenghanyun.github.io/_pages/about.md

 About me
 ======
-I reveived my bachelor's degree from Peking University in 2024.
-I am now a PhD student in the School of Mathematical Sciences, Peking University.
+I received my bachelor's degree from Peking University in 2024.
+I am now a PhD student at the School of Mathematical Sciences, Peking University.

 Research
 ======